ny4qphil/PhantomSDR-Plus/Install.md

 Once, these are correct, you can move on to compiling the frontend (GUI).

-### Compiling the Frontend, you need to follow the information here
+### Compiling the Frontend: You need to follow the information here
 ```
 https://linuxize.com/post/how-to-install-node-js-on-ubuntu-20-04/#installing-nodejs-and-npm-using-nvm
 ```